 There are so many ways to enjoy this cold pea salad!

-- Pea salad with bacon– everything is better with bacon.
+- Pasta Pea Salad – everything is better with bacon.
 Use precooked bacon, chop, and mix right in your ham and cheese pea salad

 - Layered pea salad – Layer this between shredded lettuce!